telefonicaid/fiware-cygnus/doc/cygnus-ngsi/installation_and_administration_guide/configuration_examples.md

 cygnus-ngsi.channels.chN...
 ```

 Use multi-backend configuration when you simply want the same NGSI context data to be replicated in each one of the backends.
 This is possible thanks to the default channel selector, which [replicates](https://flume.apache.org/FlumeUserGuide.html#replicating-channel-selector-default) internal NGSI events to all the channels connected to the source.
-Such a replication is always done independently of the number of FIWARE service paths you own within your FIWARE service, or the number of kind of entities you have.
+Such a replication is always done independently of the number of FIWARE service paths you own within your FIWARE service, or the number of entity types you have.

 [Top](#top)

 ## <a name="section2"></a>Advanced configurations
 ### <a name="section2.1"></a>Scenarios involving multiple FIWARE services
 Cygnus NGSI, as many of the FIWARE components, natively supports multitenancy thanks to the **FIWARE service** concept.
-NGSI notifications consumed by Cygnus contain a Http header carrying such a value, which is used for segmentating context information in the historical backend in the form of per-service dedicated MySQL/MongoDB/STH database, or HDFS user space, or CKAN organization, etc.
+NGSI notifications consumed by Cygnus contain a HTTP header carrying such a value, which is used for segmentating context information in the historical backend in the form of per-service dedicated [MySQL](../flume_extensions_catalogue/ngsi_mysql_sink.md)/[MongoDB](../flume_extensions_catalogue/ngsi_mongo.md)/[STH](../flume_extensions_catalogue/ngsi_sth.md) database, or [HDFS](../flume_extensions_catalogue/ngsi_hdfs_sink.md) user space, or [CKAN](../flume_extensions_catalogue/ngsi_ckan_sink.md) organization (non exhaustive list).

 Such a segmentation can be perfectly done by a single sink if it is configured with some *superuser* credentials.
 I.e. the sink interacts with the backend API authenticating as a superuser able to create databases, HDFS user spaces, CKAN organizations, etc. Then, it is only a question of enabling certain backend users in order the clients can query for data.